KingShmo/IOS-Fitness-App/README.md

 ### Gifs created to show build progress and added to README (3pts)
 <img src='http://g.recordit.co/8JDBfeoedF.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

+## Unit 12 Checklist

+### Updated status of issues in Project board (2pts)
+Project Board has been updated.
+Most important parts are now completed (except for a few) and most remaining features are more nice to have than actually required.

+### Sprint planned for next week (Issues created, assigned & added to project board) (3pts)
+New assignments for next sprint are planned.
+The main plans for next sprint involve:
+* Completing design aspect of last 3 remaining screens
+* Complete the components and design of extra tracking screens (not main tracker)
+* Create possibility for users to search for other friends to track alongside themself
+* Possibly introduce another new screen for friend tracking? this was originally part of the main tracker screen but is now possibly made its own screen

+### Completed user stories checked-off in README (2pts)
+User stories are updated above.
+For simplicity, completed user stories are also included below.
+The only update between this unit and unit 11 is the app being able to track user behaviors.
+This sprint fo us was mainly about bringing together the look of the app and understanding how we wanted a user to be able to move through the app.
+- [x] User can set up goals they want to reach
+- [x] User can input their food choices
+- [x] User can input their lifestyle habits
+- [x] User can correctly sign in and sign up
+- [x] User can switch between tabs using a tab control bar
+- [x] App automatically tracks input to encourage behavioral changes
+- [x] Completed app icon and launch screen

+### Gifs created to show build progress and added to README (3pts)
+(insert gif link here)